lisper99/clfs/README.md

 ```

-### Define Your Own Contracts
+### Making functions sandboxable

-Code that reads from file cannot be run in a sandbox.
-In that case you
+A function that depends on file contents cannot be run in a sandbox.
+To make
-can define your own action with macro `defaction`.
+such a function suitable for use in a sandbox function `clfs:execute-p` (or
+its opposite `clfs:simulate-p`) can be used to skip the offending reading or
+writing.

 The virtual file system can simulate file system manipulations but
 since it does not store any file contents it cannot do any